Think you don’t have executive presence? Think again. | Produced by Advertising Publications

 I almost giggled at the thought.

 This woman sitting in my office is a senior director at a large organization.
 I couldn’t really imagine her “giggling.”
 Laughing, yes.
 Belly laughing and chuckling, yes.
-Even sniggering or snickering.
+Even snickering.

 But not giggling.